 The story behind Embrace Garden Designs

-Our founder, Emma Rice, grew up surrounded by a family of avid gardeners.
-Emma spent much of her childhood immersed in the clouds of pale pink blooms of old fashioned roses and heady spring perfumes.
-Gardens were a place of comfort and a sanctuary, where memories were made and families were celebrated.
+Our founder, Emma Carew-Reid, grew up surrounded by a family of avid gardeners.
+A childhood immersed in clouds of pale pink blooms, of old fashioned roses, and heady spring perfumes.
+Gardens were a sanctuary, a place of comfort, where memories were made and families were celebrated.

-Now a mother of three, Emma still makes sure she finds time to unwind and be peaceful in the garden.
-To feel embraced by being mindful and taking time for herself.
+Now a mother of three, Emma enjoys connection with family in her own garden sanctuary.
+A lush kitchen garden space where they grow, harvest and cook with their own organic produce.
+Emma still makes sure she finds time to unwind and be peaceful at home.
+To feel embraced by nature and mindfulness within her own garden sanctuary.

 Gardens are crucial for families.
 Not only places where children play and vegies grow, they connect us to the earth, providing us with spaces of peacefulness and nurturing, celebration and remembrance.